JuliaSmoothOptimizers/Krylov.jl/docs/src/index.md

 * the operator can be represented efficiently as a sparse matrix,
 * the operator is *fast*, i.e., can be applied with better complexity than if it were materialized as a matrix.
 Certain fast operators would materialize as *dense* matrices.

+## Features

+All solvers in Krylov.jl are compatible with **GPU** and work in any floating-point data type.

 ## How to Install

 Krylov can be installed and tested through the Julia package manager: